Tatoeba/tatoeba2/docs/database/README.md

 ### tables

 This is the most important folder.
-The scripts in this folder will create the tables of the database.
+The scripts in this folder will create the tables in the database.
 Each file contains the script to create the corresponding table.
 Most of the files contain a bit of documentation about each field, so you may refer to these files to find out what is stored in a certain field.